-4.10.
-Scenario CE-1: worst possible occurrence
+4.10 Scenario CE-1

-This section considers briefly what would happen should the entire DEMO tritium inventory enter a local water system; it is not based upon the PIEs for the system blocks, but rather potential catastrophe scenario.
+A design extension condition scenario is one in which the worst possible occurrence happens to the plant regardless of likelihood or plausibility.
+This section considers briefly what would happen should the entire DEMO tritium inventory enter a local water system.
 This scenario is considered the worst case due to the potential high concentration of tritiated water in a small water source, such as a local aquifer, and the different methods of contamination.
 Contamination can enter through drinking water as well as water used for hygiene purposes; contamination can rest for generations if it is used to water crops and sustain livestock.